 \section{Homotopy to $\alpha=0$}

-The instability tongue highlighted in the previous section (with $\alpha=1$) exists for a system where the predation rate varies over time in accordance with the carrying capacity to keep the equilibrium point of the system constant.
-This can be related to the situation where predators do not change their predation habits to adjust for the variation in food resources by decreasing $\alpha$ to zero.
-The remainder of this paper focuses on parameters that produce the subharmonic tongue shown in Figure~\ref{fig:resonance_and_phase_portrait}(a), namely $(a^* = 1, \kappa_0=0.25)$.
+The instability tongue highlighted in the previous section (with $\alpha=1$) exists when there is an equilibrium point.
+In this section, we change~$\alpha$ to zero, meaning that the predation rate is constant and we lose the equilibrium point.
+The remainder of this paper focuses on parameters that produce the subharmonic tongue shown in Fig.~\ref{fig:resonance_and_phase_portrait}(a), namely $(a^* = 1, \kappa_0=0.25)$.

-At $\alpha=0$, we take a grid of parameter values, shown in Figure~\ref{fig:resonance_and_phase_portrait}(c), and compute periodic and chaotic solutions of the ODEs.
-Low-period solutions are indicated with gray~$+$ symbols (period one) and black (period two with~$+$ and period four with~$\times$), gray (period eight with~$\times$) and red ($\times$~symbols, periods other than one, two, four and eight).
-Chaotic trajectories are indicated with red open circle symbols, and the chaotic parameter region has a small number of periodic windows.
-An example chaotic trajectory is given in Figure~\ref{fig:resonance_and_phase_portrait}(d), at $\alpha=0$ and $(n,\kappa_1)=(0.7,0.24)$.
+At $\alpha=0$, we take a grid of parameter values, shown in Fig.~\ref{fig:resonance_and_phase_portrait}(c), and compute periodic and chaotic solutions of the ODEs.
+Low-period solutions are indicated with gray dots (period one), blue crosses~$\times$ (period two), violet circles (period four), brown circles (period eight) and black circles (periods other than one, two, four and eight).
+Chaotic trajectories are indicated with red circle symbols, and the chaotic parameter region has a small number of periodic windows.
+An example chaotic trajectory is given in Fig.~\ref{fig:resonance_and_phase_portrait}(d), at $\alpha=0$ and $(n,\kappa_1)=(0.7,0.24)$.
 The subharmonic period-two region apparent when $\alpha=1$ has grown considerably in extent.
-We note that the minimum close to $n=0.5$ in Figure~\ref{fig:resonance_and_phase_portrait}(a) moves to lower values of $\kappa_1$ in Figure~\ref{fig:resonance_and_phase_portrait}(c), but that the minimum of the period-two region is still close to $n=0.5$.
+We note that the minimum close to $n=0.5$ in Fig.~\ref{fig:resonance_and_phase_portrait}(a) moves to lower values of $\kappa_1$ in Fig.~\ref{fig:resonance_and_phase_portrait}(c), but that the minimum of the period-two region is still close to $n=0.5$.
 The period-one orbits at $\alpha=0$ originate from the equilibrium point at $\alpha=1$.
-The new feature is the further period-doubling bifurcations, which leads to a substantial parameter region of chaotic trajectories, seen in red in Figure~\ref{fig:resonance_and_phase_portrait}(c).
+The new feature is the further period-doubling bifurcations, which leads to a substantial parameter region of chaotic trajectories, seen in red in Fig.~\ref{fig:resonance_and_phase_portrait}(c).